linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ffmpeg-on-linux/index.md

 modified_by:
   name: Linode
 title: "Install and Use FFmpeg on Linux"
-h1_title: "How to Install and Use FFmpeg on Linux."
+h1_title: "How to Install and Use FFmpeg on Linux"
 enable_h1: true
 contributor:
   name: Jeff Novotny